Comparisons

 What's the difference between Slyce and Cash App Investing?

 Slyce is a spend-to-own app — it auto-invests in fractional shares of public companies you shop at, on every eligible purchase.
 Cash App Investing is a stock-buying feature inside the Cash App payments app — you place $1+ fractional-share orders manually.
-They share the $0 monthly fee but the mechanics differ: automation vs manual.
+On price, Cash App Investing is free and Slyce charges a flat $9.99/month; the bigger difference is the mechanic: automation vs manual.

 Is Cash App Investing free?